Sharathxct/jup/README.md

 This project was developed for the Jupiverse Hackathon, showcasing the potential of Jupiter's ecosystem for building advanced DeFi trading platforms.

-## 🚀 Deployment

-The project is configured for containerized deployment using Docker and Docker Compose.
-See the included `docker-compose.yml` for production deployment configuration.

-## 📄 License

-This project is open source and available under the MIT License.